zachcannon/ImprovingUCourseLibrary/README.md

 Follow the instructions for your selected Passport provider to configure your strategy, authorization function, and endpoints.

-Call this startup in the node app:
+Call this startup in app.js where indicated by the above comment:

 ```JavaScript
 var authorization = require('./startup/authorization')(app, config);